How To Keep Produce Fresh & Plastic-Free (2024)

 Wax wraps:

-However, always avoid anything hot when dealing with wax wraps since high temperatures will separate the wax from the cloth and destroy them.
+It keeps the wrapped food fresh and is ideal for almost every veggie and fruit.
+You can also freeze wax wraps.
+However, always avoid anything hot when dealing with wax wraps since high temperatures will separate the wax from the cloth and destroy it.

 Jars:

 You can keep them, store dried goods and spices on your counter, refrigerate veggies and fruits, freeze leftovers, and cook raw foods.
-Jars are a cost-effective way of storage and keeping things fresh.
+Jars are a cost-effective way of storing and keeping things fresh.
+If you plan to freeze things in jars, leave some space on the top, as food expands when frozen.

 Produce bags: